 There’s nothing better than a warm bowl of pozole and some corn tortillas or tortilla chips on the side.
 It’s Mexican comfort food at its finest and is one of Mexico’s most popular dishes!

-What is posole?
+What is pozole?

-- Hominy – This is also often found in the Mexican aisle of your local grocery store.
+- Hominy: This is often found in the Hispanic foods aisle of your local grocery store.
 If you’ve never used it before, hominy is a type of maize that’s been soaked and treated with lime.
-The kernels are about triple the size of yellow corn and they look like big and puffy popcorn!
-If you can’t find any near you, here’s a link to buy hominy on Amazon.
+The kernels are about triple the size of yellow corn, and they look like big and puffy popcorn!
+Learn more about hominy.

 How to make pozole

 Making pozole is fairly easy, but it does take a little bit of time since the meat needs to cook long enough so that it’s tender and juicy.
 Here’s how to make it:

 1. Rehydrate the chiles: Add the dried chiles to a pot of boiling water and let them soak for 10 minutes to soften.

 2. Blend the sauce: Add the softened chiles, the water they were soaking in, salt, garlic, Mexican chocolate, cumin and chili powder into a large blender and blend until completely smooth.